Otoplasty in London & UK

 Risks and complications of otoplasty

 Like any surgical procedure, otoplasty (ear reshaping surgery) has potential risks and complications.
-It’s important to understand these before deciding whether to undergo the procedure.
+Make sure to understand these before deciding whether to undergo the procedure.

 Here are some of the most common risks and complications associated with otoplasty:

-- Infection: Infections are a possible complication of any surgical procedure, and otoplasty is no exception.
-The risk of infection can be minimized by taking prescribed antibiotics and following post-operative instructions closely.
+Infections are a possible complication of any surgical procedure, and otoplasty is no exception.
+The risk of infection can be minimised by taking prescribed antibiotics and following post-operative instructions closely.

 Otoplasty is generally a safe cosmetic surgery procedure, and risks and complications are relatively rare.
 At Centre for Surgery, risks are minimised by meticulous patient selection and thorough preoperative preparation.
 Our surgeons are trained in all the best techniques for otoplasty and emphasise the importance of following postoperative instructions by the patient.